Comment on page

 - CSV import via the admin console

 Due to Keeper's zero-knowledge architecture, additional configuration may be required for account recovery.
 If SSO is in use, the administrator can perform an end-user password reset via the IdP's user management interface.
 Master Password based users do not have this option so extra steps are required to ensure recover is possible if needed.
-The first option for Master Password based users is a self-service solution by answering the custom recovery security question, This information is gathered when setting up their vault.
-If the user has forgotten their recovery answer and vault transfer has been configured by the administrator and accepted by the end user, you can use the following procedure to recover the account: Password Recovery Via Vault Transfer
+The first option for Master Password based users is a self-service solution by providing a recovery phrase.
+A recovery phrase is a simple, auto-generated set of 24 words that was configured when setting up their vault.
+If the user has forgotten their recovery phrase and vault transfer has been configured by the administrator and accepted by the end user, you can use the following procedure to recover the account: Password Recovery Via Vault Transfer